High-quality, free Gutenberg themes for WordPress

-The pro version of Envy Blog has additional layouts, especially for the header and full page “hero” images among other additional features like the sticky sidebar (adapting its position when you scroll) and Google Fonts support.
+The pro version of Envy Blog helps you create cool creative layouts, especially for the header and full page “hero” images among other additional features like the sticky sidebar (adapting its position when you scroll) and Google Fonts support.

 As mentioned above we featured two themes by the talented Patryk Kachel.
-Here, the blogging them is Blogito.
+Here, the blogging theme is Blogito.

 As you can see, Blogito is also very social media focused with icons to follow on the top right and another set in the sidebar on the right.
-So if you’re looking to become an influencer with your blog, this one might be the perfect choice for you.
+So if you want to become an influencer with your blog, this one might be a perfect choice.

 You will notice that the demo setup is already customized for a female audience but most design aspects are minimalist and clean despite the fancy header fonts and images.

 Anders Norén, the prolific free WordPress theme designer, also has two themes in this list and it’s very well-deserved.

 Hamilton is a clean and simple portfolio theme that highlights your work instead of distracting you with gimmicks.

 Artists, designers, fashionistas, foodies, and photographers will rejoice and display their work with large images.
 The way Hamilton shows related content below each post also helps show off your photos.

 You can see the Hamilton theme demo on Anders’ website as well.